Pastern: Conformation

-The pastern joint is evaluated when a horse is studied conformationally, as it will affect the gait of the horse and the soundness of the joints above it.
-Traditionally, the ideal pastern joint of the front leg was a 45-degree angle.
+The pastern region is evaluated when a horse is studied conformationally, as it will affect the gait of the horse and the soundness of the joints above it.
+Traditionally, the ideal pastern of the front leg was a 45-degree angle.
 However, this angle has been revised to a slightly steeper angle of 47-55 degrees, as the traditional angle, although it makes for comfortable riding, greatly increases the chance of breakdown.
 Because there is less need for shock absorption in the hindleg, its pasterns are somewhat more upright than those of the front leg, to increase its strength (about 49-59 degrees).
 If the hind pasterns are the same angle as the front, or too sloping in general, then they are likely to break down during the horse's career, especially if the horse in employed in strenuous work.
-The length of the pastern joint is determined by the length of the first phalanx.
+The length of the pastern is determined by the length of the first phalanx.
 The short pastern bone is less a determinant because it is smaller, at 2 inches in length, and part of it is encased in the hoof.

+Heavy feathering on the lower legs can obscure the pasterns and any evaluation of their angle.
+Also, heavy feathering makes a horse prone to skin infections such as pastern dermatitis.